100mslive/100ms-web/README.md

 ```
 ### Join the room

-*Before running the app locally make sure you update the environment file (.env) with the respective REACT_APP_TOKEN_ENDPOINT and REACT_APP_POLICY_CONFIG to avoid parsing error*
+*Before running the app locally make sure you update the environment file (.env) with the respective REACT_APP_TOKEN_GENERATION_ENDPOINT and REACT_APP_POLICY_CONFIG to avoid parsing error*

 Visit the URL : https://localhost:3000/meeting/<room_id>/< role > to join the room